What is EEO and OFCCP?

 Tools

 Many ATS handle EEO data collection differently.
-Here are the common approaches:
+Here are the common approaches:-

 Dedicated EEO feature: These ATS include a global setting to enable EEO/demographic questions.
 They determine if the organization is a government contractor to configure the appropriate OFCCP questions.
 Applicants receive a standardized set of questions with required legal disclaimers and compliance text.